10. Summit County, Colorado

 > Median household income: $104,703

 Marin County is located across the Golden Gate Bridge from San Francisco.
 County residents are among the most likely to be very wealthy.
-Nearly a quarter of Marin County households earn $200,000 a year or more.
+Nearly a quarter of county households earn $200,000 a year or more.
 That’s nearly four times higher than the comparable national share.
-Additionally, Marin County’s poverty rate of 8.1% is well below the 14.6% national rate.
+Additionally, the county’s poverty rate of 8.1% is well below the 14.6% national rate.

 As is often the case in wealthy areas, Marin County residents tend to be relatively healthy.
-Average life expectancy in the county is 83.8 years, about five years longer than the national average .
+Just 9.7% of adults smoke, and only 12.0% report no leisure time physical activity — compared to the national smoking rate of 17.0% and inactivity rate of 22.0%.
+Average life expectancy in the county is 83.8 years, about five years longer than the national average.